Oxeigns/Guard/README.md

    ```bash
    pip install -r requirements.txt
    ```
 3. Copy `.env.example` to `.env` and fill in your API keys and database URI.
+If your MongoDB URI does not contain a database name, set `MONGO_DB_NAME` as well.
 4. Run the bot:
    ```bash
    python -m oxeign.main